All About Soaker Hose to Water My Foundation | Why Use a Soaker Hose to Water My Foundation | How to Use a Soaker Hose to Water Your Foundation

 Hoses are a cost-effective way to keep foundations from degrading.
 By using soaker hoses to irrigate your yard, you can prevent all types of foundation concerns.

-A soaker hose should not be placed near your structure’s foundation since this could cause the earth to get overly saturated.
 Under your foundation, large volumes of water can cause the ground to swell, and too much water can be as damaging.

 Therefore, your soaker hose should be 20-24 inches away from your building.
 Ideally, the ground should be kept damp, but not soggy or muddy.

 If the ground is becoming muddy, turn the soaker hose down to prevent it from getting dirty.
-It’s critical that the soil progressively absorbs the rainwater for the greatest benefit.
+It’s critical that the soil progressively absorbs the rainwater for greatest benefit.

 If you discover that the earth surrounding your structure is eroding, saturate the area around your foundation more frequently or for a longer period of time with the hose.